-Time to Read: 3m 55s
+Time to Read: 3 m 55s

 Check out our Metal Piping products at IMS!

-Benefits of Plastic PipePlastic piping can be made of PVC (polyvinyl chloride), CPVC (chlorinated polyvinyl chloride) or PEX (cross-linked polyethylene).
-In general, plastic pipe doesn’t rust or corrode, is light in weight, easy to cut and easy to join – no welding required.
+Plastic Pipe AdvantagesPlastic piping is manufactured from PVC (polyvinyl chloride), CPVC (chlorinated polyvinyl chloride), or PEX (cross-linked polyethylene).
+In general, plastic pipe doesn’t rust or corrode, is lightweight, and is easy to cut and join – no welding required.

-PVC piping is a good, low-cost choice for many plumbing projects.
-It is easy to install, with a range of different methods for joining, such as clamps, mechanical couplings, or solvent welding.
-PVC outdoor lines can be buried, though they might need extra care to prevent collapse.
-The main drawback of using PVC piping is that it can’t withstand high temperatures.
-This means you can’t use it for hot water lines and it’s not rated for drinking water, due to possible heat degradation of the plastic.
+PVC Plastic PipingPVC piping is a good, low-cost choice for many plumbing projects.
+It is easy to install and offers several methods for joining, such as clamps, mechanical couplings, or solvent welding.
+PVC outdoor lines can be buried, though they need extra care to prevent collapse.
+The main drawback of PVC piping is that it can’t withstand high temperatures, which means it cannot be used for hot water lines or drinking water due to possible heat degradation of the plastic.

-CPVC pipe has all the benefits of PVC pipe, plus the added chlorine gives it a higher heat resistance.
-It is also rated for drinking water, and is flexible, fire resistant, and well insulated to prevent energy loss for either hot or cold water.
+CPVC Plastic PipingCPVC pipe has all the benefits of PVC pipe and higher heat resistance due to the added chlorine content.
+It is also rated for drinking water and is flexible, fire-resistant, and well insulated to prevent energy loss for either hot or cold water.

-PEX tubing resists high heat and is commonly used for radiant hot water heating systems and drinking water lines, though it can’t be directly connected to a hot water heater and requires a short section of copper tubing in between.
-It is highly flexible, so it can be easily installed through walls and around corners.
+PEX Plastic PipingPEX tubing resists high heat and is commonly used for radiant hot water heating systems and drinking water lines.
+However, it can’t be directly connected to a water heater and requires a short section of copper tubing in between.
+It is highly flexible to be easily installed through walls and around corners.
 PEX lasts for decades and withstands freezing temperatures well, resisting cracks due to freezing and thawing of water in the lines.

-Industrial Metal Supply carries 304 stainless steel pipe as well as brass and copper tubing and galvanized, coated and uncoated steel pipe.
+Contact IMS for Premium Metal Piping TodayIndustrial Metal Supply carries 304 stainless steel pipe, brass and copper tubing, and galvanized coated and uncoated steel pipe.
 We offer steel pipe products in a range of standard diameters and lengths, including diameters from 1/4-in. to 6-in. and lengths up to 21 ft., as well as cut-to-length services to meet your specific requirements.